asyncapi/spec/versions/next/asyncapi.md

 <a name="A2SChannels"></a>channels | [Channels Object](#channelsObject) | **Required unless [Stream Object](#streamObject) is provided.** The available channels and messages for the API.
 <a name="A2SStream"></a>stream | [Stream Object](#streamObject) | **Required unless [Channels Object](#channelsObject) is provided.** The messages and configuration for the streaming API.
 <a name="A2SComponents"></a>components | [Components Object](#componentsObject) | An element to hold various schemas for the specification.
-<a name="A2SSecurity"></a>security | [[Security Requirement Object](#securityRequirementObject)] | A declaration of which security mechanisms can be used across the API.
-The list of values includes alternative security requirement objects that can be used.
-Only one of the security requirement objects need to be satisfied to authorize a connection or operation.
 <a name="A2STags"></a>tags | [[Tag Object](#tagObject)] | A list of tags used by the specification with additional metadata.
 Each tag name in the list MUST be unique.
 <a name="A2SExternalDocs"></a>externalDocs | [External Documentation Object](#externalDocumentationObject) | Additional external documentation.